Roofing & siding frequently asked questions

 Your roof’s lifespan depends on a few factors, like the material used and how well the roof has been maintained over the years.
 As a general guideline, you should do a full roof inspection after about 20 years to determine the condition of your roof and the remainder of its lifespan.

-It depends on how old your roof is and how extensive the damage is.
-If your roof is more than 20 years old, the cost of repairing it might not be worth it if it will need to be replaced soon anyway.
-And it’s hard to assess damage at first glance.
-A small leak coming through the ceiling may indicate major damage to your roof and the rafters and studs in your attic.
-Having your roof professionally inspected by one of the technicians at A. Clark Roofing & Siding LP can help you get to the root of your roof problems and determine what your best options will be.
+A small leak through the ceiling may indicate significant damage to your roof and the rafters and studs in your attic.
+Having your roof professionally inspected by one of the technicians at A. Clark Roofing & Siding can help you get to the root of your roof problems and determine your best options.

 Do you also take care of roof maintenance and repairs?